rmosolgo/graphql-ruby/guides/defining_your_schema.md

   # This returns a list of `PersonType`s
   field :mayors, types[PersonType]

-  # Avoid the circular dependency by passing a proc
+  # To avoid circular dependencies, pass a String or a Proc for the type.
+  # This string will be looked up in the global namespace
+  field :sisterCity, "CityType"
-  # The proc will be called later, returning `CityType`
+  # This proc will be called later, returning `CityType`
-  field :sisterCity, -> { CityType }
+  field :country, -> { CountryType }
 end
 ```